Swap Dynamics in Single-Peaked Housing Markets: Centralized allocation procedures for housing markets

 This section introduces two centralized allocation procedures that will be used as references in the paper.
-The first one is the Top Trading Cycle algorithm \citep{shapley1974cores}, which can be used without any domain restriction.
+The first one is the TTC algorithm \citep{shapley1974cores}, which can be used without any domain restriction.
 It is well known to satisfy the three main desirable properties of an allocation procedure: \emph{Pareto-optimality}, \emph{individual rationality} and \emph{strategy-proofness}.
-The second one, the Crawler \citep{bade2019matching}, is specially designed for single-peaked domains.
+The second one, Crawler \citep{bade2019matching}, is specially designed for single-peaked domains.
 It satisfies the same properties as TTC.
-We now introduce the notion of deals that are the basic components of these two procedures.
+Both of theses procedures are based on the notion of deals.